-Backlight bleed is characterized as light leaking around the edges or corners of an LCD display.
+Backlight bleed is characterized as light leaking around the edges or corners of an LCD.
 This is due to the way these displays work; they use a light behind the panel that faces the display.

 Backlight bleeding is simply some of the backlight leaking through.
-There are no ways to completely remove this, though it can be reduced is some scenarios.
-If you have too much backlight bleed, you may be able to RMA your display.
+There are no ways to completely remove this, though it can be reduced in some scenarios.
+If you have too much backlight bleeding, you might be able to RMA your display.

-Your LCD LED display, whether it’s a TV or a monitor, uses a LED backlight to create the image through the liquid crystal display panel.
-Some of that light doesn’t get entirely blocked around the display’s bezels which results in backlight bleeding.
+Your LED LCD, whether it’s a TV or a monitor, uses a LED backlight to create the image through the liquid crystal display panel.
+Some of that light might not get entirely blocked around the display’s bezels, which results in backlight bleeding.

 How To Fix Backlight Bleeding

 In short, if you are experiencing too much backlight bleeding, you should try to RMA your display.
-In case the display manufacturer won’t accept it, you will have to get a new monitor/TV, preferably with an OLED panel which doesn’t suffer from these issues.
+In case the display manufacturer won’t accept it, you will have to get a new monitor/TV, preferably with an OLED panel that doesn’t suffer from these issues (but has other drawbacks).

-There are some unconventional methods you can try to reduce the backlight bleeding yourself:
+There are some unconventional methods you can try to reduce backlight bleeding:

 - Dismantle the display and apply electrical tape around the edges of the LCD

-- Mildly loosen the screws at the rear of the display
+- If exposed, mildly loosen the screws at the rear of the display (this can reduce flashlighting)

-- Reduce the screen brightness until backlight bleeding is less noticeable
+- Reduce the screen brightness until backlight bleeding is unnoticeable

 - Enable local dimming if your monitor supports it